jpmirfcb/CustomersList/README.md

 - **Clean Architecture:** Organizing code with separation of concerns
 - **Domain-Driven Design (DDD):** Structuring code based on the domain model
 - **Test-Driven Development (TDD):** Writing tests before code to drive development
-- **Chain of Responsibility Pattern:** Handling a request by passing it through a chain of handlers

 ## Getting Started

 ## Prerequisites